Rules and Regulations

 No vehicle (stock or otherwise) including caravans, trailers etc will be allowed to park on or near stands during the show.
-All vehicles must be removed to the exhibitor parking areas behind the marquee complex with the exception of nursery stock vehicles outside hall 1 and to the side of hall 2 for which special parking permits are issued and should be displayed.
-All vehicles must be removed to the allocated parking areas 30 minutes prior to the opening of the show on each day.
-Vehicles not parked correctly may be clamped by the security company and will only be released after the show closes and on payment of £50.
+All vehicles must be removed to the designated exhibitor parking areas.
+All vehicles must be removed to the allocated parking areas prior to the opening of the show on each day.
+Vehicles not parked in these areas may be clamped and will only be released after the show closes and payment of a fine.

 11 ELECTRICITY SUPPLY

 Exhibitors requiring an electricity supply should request this with their application.
-Generators are not permitted on the showground.
+Generators are not permitted.

 For every 6m of stand, one sign at the back and one sign at the front.
 The front sign may incorporate a catalogue or leaflet dispenser and include a sponsorship sign.
-The full trade name and address should be on at least one board.
-The name boards should be a maximum of 350 x 225mm and should be of subdued colour.
-The collection of plant notices should be a maximum size of A5 in colour to match and the exhibitor will be permitted a maximum of two plant name cards.
+The full trade name and address should be clearly displayed on at least one board.

 Cards 225 x 150mm, two for each exhibitor, are permitted to be displayed on the last day of the show only.
 The sale should start precisely at 4.00pm and not before in any circumstance.
-A bell will be sounded in the flower halls and plant society marquee at 4.00pm to announce the start of the sell off.
+A bell will be sounded at 4.00pm to announce the start of the sell off.